• Seeds

 Appearance: The plants and flowers are reminiscent of Headband, clearly exhibiting many traits from their mother.
 However, the plants are more vigorous than Headband, higher yielding, and the buds are much beefier.
 No purple or blues arise even in cold temperatures, and these plants remain a strong healthy green with vibrantly-orange pistils all the way to harvest.
 As can be seen in the photos, there is no lacking of cola buds here!
 The plants grow large with massive, thick, and towering floral structures—potential home defense items in a pinch!
 Seriously though, the yields and structure are quite impressive.
 These plants offer robust frames that fill out with massive buds, relatively easy to trim.

 Aroma: Again, resembling mostly Headband, these plants are stinky and skunky, with some sweetness.
 Skunk, gasoline, and sweet burning rubber are prevalent, but none jump to the fore of consciousness.
 The WD-40 and melon notes, characteristic of SCDK, are sadly missing.
 Rather than combining in a novel way, it seems that Headband aromas dominate the cross.
-I am not complaining about it, but nothing was really added to the Headband aroma via SCDK.
-To be very honest, it does not seem quite as profoundly heady as Headband either—some of the nuance and character is lost, and these just smell slightly more generic than the 707 Headband clone to me (although to be fair, it has been years since I have seen or smoked 707HB).
-This is classically dank weed, skunky, funky, burning rubber and nasty feet—but I was hoping for a bit more terp “pop” that I am accustomed to getting from Meangene.
+I am not complaining about it, but nothing was really added to the Headband aroma via SCDK, at least in the few females that I saw.
+This is classically dank weed, skunky, funky, burning rubber and nasty feet—but I was hoping for a bit more terp “pop” with unique tones that I am accustomed to getting from Meangene.

 Flavor: Following in the aroma’s footsteps, this is classic dank weed.
 The flavor is relatively intense, and the mouth is coated in that sweet skunky, gassy, burning rubber, acrid flavor that most smokers know well and associate with OGs or Headband.
 The burning rubber and a sense of asphalt or some kind of artificial, petroleum-based product is notable.

-Overall: Overall, this cross was really dominated by the Headband.
+Overall: Overall, the females of this cross that I saw were really dominated by the Headband.
 Headband’s influence can be seen in the appearance and growth characteristics, and even more profoundly in the aroma and flavor.
-I love Headband, but it does seem like some of Headband’s finer points and subtleties are lost in this cross.
+I love Headband, but I’m not sure the SCDK greatly improved the smoke here.
 The aroma is dank but not quite as enticing as pure Headband; I feel the same about the flavor and effects.
 All of it is good, and it’s not lacking in anything I can put my finger on, other than the unique, kind of mind-boggling factor that I so frequently experience with @Freebornselections seeds.
 If you are a commercial cultivator, these plants could be incredible for you.
 Due to the impressive structure and yields, these could also be a building block for a breeding program—a few off-the-beaten-path terps thrown in, maybe some color or some other factor, and all the sudden I think there could be something special produced from these.
-That said, I personally will be moving onto other terpene monsters from Meangene.
+That said, I personally will be moving onto other terpene monsters from Meangene that are a bit more unique and off the beaten path.

 1 Comment